Buy from Amazon.co.uk · Buy from Amazon.com · Kindle UK · Kindle US

 Ever since westerners arrived in Japan, they have been intrigued by Japanese womanhood and, above all, by geisha.
 Contrary to popular opinion, geisha are not prostitutes but literally ‘arts people’.
 Their accomplishments might include singing, dancing or playing a musical instrument but, above all, they are masters of the art of conversation, soothing the worries of the highly paid businessmen who can afford their attentions with extreme skill and patience.

 Inhabiting a world defined by silence and mystery, geisha are notoriously difficult to meet and even to find.
 Lesley Downer, an award-winning writer, Japanese scholar and consummate storyteller, gained more access into this world than almost any other westerner ever has and spent several months living there.
-In Geisha: The Remarkable Truth Behind the Fiction, she weaves together intimate portraits of modern geisha with the romantic legends and colourful historical tales of geisha of the past.
+In Geisha: The Secret History of a Vanishing World, she weaves together intimate portraits of modern geisha with the romantic legends and colourful historical tales of geisha of the past.

 Reviews